GAndriano/taskify-project-manager/README.md

 # to-do-list
-users can add their tasks and organize them into projects
+users can add a project they are working on, and/or any tasks. using local storage the projects are saved and users can come back and edit them.
+Developed in webpack envi.